needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Click **XR Plug-in Management** on the left to open the plug-in provider list.
 3. Select **Project Validation** in the list to view the validation page.
-4. Select the **Android** tab to view the status of the validation checks for Android XR plug-ins, including ARCore.
+4. Select the **Android** tab to view the status of the validation checks for XR plug-ins on the Android platform, including ARCore.
 5. If the **Android API level** check appears with a red error icon, the current setting is too low.
 Click the **Fix** button to raise the API level to the minimum supported value.

    ![Android API level error](images/arcore-api-level-error.png "Android API level error")<br />*Use the Project Validation page to check the Android API level*